Lightskyz/JS30-Challenge/README.md

 I decided to take the [JavaScript 30 Challenge by Wes Bos](https://javascript30.com/).
 It'll be the first daily challenge that I'll commit for next days.

-## Goal
+## Dependencies
-- Develop w/ my homemade framework a solution with PugJS and SASS
+To convert the pug and sass files to be converted into html and css files, install npm dependencies `npm install` It will allow Gulp to work properly and launch a local static server `gulp serve`

+## Content of this project
+- Each challenge is developed with PugJS, SASS and Javascript
-- Create a script to generate a "challenge"
+- You can generate a challenge: `python new.py [challenge-name]`
-- Showcase each project
+- Challenges are convert into HTML and CSS files thanks to gulp
 - Hosting it with Netlify
-- Write a small blog article about what I learned from challenge
+- Local static server with BrowserSync

 ## Checklist

-- [ ] 1.
+- [x] 1.
 JavaScript Drum Kit
-- [ ] 2.
+- [x] 2.
 JS + CSS Clock
-- [ ] 3.
+- [x] 3.
 Playing with CSS Variables and JS
 - [ ] 4.
 Array Cardio, Day 1
 - [ ] 5.
 Flex Panels Image Gallery
 - [ ] 6.
 Ajax Type Ahead